More on the tensionless limit of pure-Ramond-Ramond AdS3/CFT2: Conclusions and outlook

 \section{Conclusions and outlook}

 We derived the weak-tension expressions for the mirror TBA for pure-RR $\AdSST$ with massless particle excitations and solved the corresponding equations numerically.
 We find that the leading order correction to the energy comes from the massless sector at order~$\mathcal{O}(T)$ in the tension~$T\ll1$, while the massive sector is suppressed to~$\mathcal{O}(T^{2L})$, where~$L$ is the R-charge of a reference vacuum (\textit{i.e.}, a reference BPS state).
 This is strikingly different from $\text{AdS}_5\times \text{S}^5$, where there is no massless sector at all.
 It was natural to expect that the dynamics at~$\mathcal{O}(T)$ should be substantially simpler than the full worldsheet dynamics at arbitrary tension.
-What was unclear was whether such the weak-tension physics could be understood as a nearest-neighbour spin chain (like in $\text{AdS}_5\times \text{S}^5$) or as a symmetric orbifold CFT of a free model (like in the case of the pure-NSNS backgrounds).
+What was unclear was whether such the weak-tension physics could be understood as a nearest-neighbour spin chain (like in $\text{AdS}_5\times \text{S}^5$) or as a symmetric orbifold CFT of a free model (like in the case of the tensionless limit of pure-NSNS backgrounds).
 By solving numerically the equations we determine that it is neither.
 The fact that a nearest-neighbour description would be too simple a dynamics was already strongly implied by the presence of gapless (\textit{i.e.}, long range) excitations.

-At weak tension, the model is given by a difference form system of TBA equations with a nonrelativistic energy and momentum.
-From the numerical solution of the spectrum, we find that it represents a system of weakly-interacting massless magnons, \footnote{ By ``weakly-interacting'' we mean that, even for relatively small values of the volume, the energies are relatively well-approximated by those of a free model. } with energy $\mathcal{E}(p)\sim |\sin(p/2)|$.
-The deviation of the exact results from the asymptotic model is of order~$1/L$ --- as it is the of deviation of the asymptotic result from the free one.
-It would be interesting to see if one may reverse engineer a scattering phase~$\varphi_{\text{eff}}$ so that the exact energies are given by
+At weak tension, the model is given by a system of TBA equations of difference-form, with a nonrelativistic energy and momentum.
+From the numerical solution of the spectrum, we find that it represents a system of weakly-interacting massless magnons, \footnote{ By ``weakly-interacting'' we mean that, even for relatively small values of the volume, the energies are relatively well-approximated by those of a free model of magnons.
+However, the model is not free: for a free model we expect that the energy of multi-particle states is the sum of energies of single-particle ones \textit{with the same allowed momenta}, leading to huge degeneracies in the spectrum which we do not observe here. } with energy $\mathcal{E}(p)\sim |\sin(p/2)|$.
+The deviation of the exact energies from the asymptotic model is of order~$1/L$ --- as it is the of deviation of the asymptotic result from the free one.
+It would be interesting to see if one may reverse-engineer a scattering phase~$\varphi_{\text{eff}}$ so that the exact energies are given by